 For Descriptor 11, no common indicators have been defined between Romania and Bulgaria.

+Bulgaria has defined two indicators, whose definitions are very similar to both criteria D11C1 and D11C2.
+Not possible to define specific targets, also basic and threshold values due to lack of data on underwater noise level and effects on marine animals.

-In both countries, there is a lack of monitoring data to define and assess indicators and thresholds.
+In Romania, there is a lack of monitoring data to define and assess indicators and thresholds.